Norma Jean (band): Touring

+In February 2024, it was announced that Norma Jean would be touring with P.O.D. for the latter's I Got That tour along with Bad Wolves and Blind Channel.

 Musical style

-Norma Jean's musical style has primarily been described as metalcore and hardcore punk.
-Additionally, the band's style and sound has been described as or containing elements of mathcore, post-hardcore, post-metal, sludge metal, and noise rock.
+Norma Jean has been primarily classified as a metalcore, mathcore, and post-hardcore band, comparable to bands Coalesce, Botch, and Converge.
+Additionally, the band's style and sound has been described as containing elements of sludge metal, post-metal, noise rock, alternative metal and math rock.

 Christianity

-Many have taken Norma Jean to be a Christian band due to Cory Brandan's faith and brief membership in the Christian metal band Living Sacrifice and their history of touring with bands such as Living Sacrifice and Demon Hunter.
-In an interview in 2015, Brandan said, "I can’t say that we’re a full-on Christian band.
-I’m a Christian.
-I can speak for myself, but that’s all I can speak for.
-I will say that I personally prefer not to play Christian festivals, but at the end of the day, it’s a choice between playing a show and having a day off.
-I’d prefer to play a show, no matter where it is.
-We don’t care if we play Christian festivals, but we don’t want to alienate any of our fans.
-We don’t want to play a show that would make our non-Christian fans uncomfortable enough to not come along, because we care about them too.
+Many have taken Norma Jean to be a Christian band due to Cory Brandan's faith and brief membership in the Christian metal band Living Sacrifice and their history of touring with bands such as Spoken and Demon Hunter.
+In an interview in 2015, Brandan said, "I can't say that we're a full-on Christian band.
+I'm a Christian.
+I can speak for myself, but that's all I can speak for.
+I will say that I personally prefer not to play Christian festivals, but at the end of the day, it's a choice between playing a show and having a day off.
+I'd prefer to play a show, no matter where it is.
+We don't care if we play Christian festivals, but we don't want to alienate any of our fans.
+We don't want to play a show that would make our non-Christian fans uncomfortable enough to not come along, because we care about them too.
 I mean, they buy our records and merch just like the religious ones do.
 Probably even more so!
-I’d even take this one step further and suggest that the label of ‘Christian music’ is stupid - music can’t have a belief.
-If I clap my hand, you can’t listen to clap and say 'that clap is Christian, or Hindu, or Atheist.' or whatever.
-It’s a freaking sound.
-The music itself can’t have a theological belief.
-We’re musicians first.
+I'd even take this one step further and suggest that the label of 'Christian music' is stupid - music can't have a belief.
+If I clap my hand, you can't listen to clap and say 'that clap is Christian, or Hindu, or Atheist.' or whatever.
+It's a freaking sound.
+The music itself can't have a theological belief.
+We're musicians first.
 The content is secondary to that.
 We write stuff that anyone can relate to.
-We don’t write anything that will alienate anybody.
-Well, intentionally, anyway.”
+We don't write anything that will alienate anybody.
+Well, intentionally, anyway."